Weaver Wednesday 4 - Weaver themes : New weaver longevities2017-10-18 (804)

 New weaver longevitiesTo see the greatest elasped times for southern African weavers, see here.

 Red-billed Buffalo-weaverThis species is harder to catch than most weavers, and thus the longevity record was a mere 4 years (ring 5H17931).
 On 21 Oct 2006 Frik du Plooy ringed a Red-billed Buffalo-weaver at Wolfhuiskraal Farm, north of Pretoria, South Africa, as an adult female.
-Nine years later Frik was near the farm when he observed a Pearl-spotted owlet that caught this weaver.
+Nine years later Renette Opperman observed a Pearl-spotted Owlet that killed this weaver at Wolfhuiskraal.
 The new longevity record for this weaver is 9y 9m 25d (ring D55851).

 The new longevity record for this weaver is 21y 6m 2d (ring 493950).

 This is a new world record for any weaver in the wild, increasing the previous record by several years (16.5 years for a Seychelles Fody).
 There are several records of weavers exceeding 20 years in captivity.